mike-works/typescript-fundamentals/README.md

 `npm run build:dev <exercise-name>`

 ##### Build Production Assets in the `/dist` folder
-This will be an an optimized version of the exercise
+This will be an optimized version of the exercise

 `npm run build:dist <exercise-name>`